gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct-auth.md

 # Apple Account Authentication

+Screens described below:

+- **Authenticate Apple Account Sign-In** -The Apple Account sign-in must be reauthenticated every 90-days or so.
+This screen is used to enter the 6-digit authentication code or to authenticate using Security Key (YubiKey) plugged into your HA server.

+  - **Change Apple Account Authentication Method** - Apple uses several methods to authenticate access to the Apple Account - a 'push notification' window (default), in a text message or by a Security Key (YubiKey). iCloud3 will use the authentication method selected on this screen
+  - **Get an Authentication Code from Apple.com** - If you request an Authentication Code but the *Apple Acct Sign-in is Requested* window or the Text Message never arrives, follow these steps to generate one

 When iCloud3 logs in the first time and then about every 90 days, access to your Apple Account needs to be authenticated again. iCloud3 supports three authentication methods:

 - **Push notification** - The *Apple Id Sign in Requested... > 6-digit Verification Code* pop-up window